gphilipp/streaming-applications-gitops/README.md

 ✔ prerequisites checks passed
 ```

-Let's bootstrap flux to create a new GitHub repository and link it to your freshly installed Kubernetes cluster.
-You will have to type or paste your personal access token.
+Let's have flux go through the bootstrap process to create a new GitHub repository and link it to your freshly installed Kubernetes cluster.
+You will have to type or paste your GitHub personal access token.

 ```sh
 flux bootstrap github \